xmelsky/reveal.js-boilerplates/README.md

 # Boilerplates for Reveal.js framework

 Makes your slides project neat and organized.
-Keeps each slide markdown in it's own file.
+Keeps each slide markdown in its own file.
 Uses webpack and custom loaders to deliver tiny distribution folder

 ### Boilerplates to use with [pug-slides-loader](https://www.npmjs.com/package/pug-slides-loader) :